Recruitment & probation

 d) s/he shows promise by his/her work and enterprise of continuing to develop as a university teacher and a scholar.

 7. The first three of these conditions are fairly straightforward and each admit of objective data.
 The fourth condition is the more difficult in that, like the confirmation of appointment which is at issue, it is concerned with future prospects rather than with past performance.
-Assessment here depends inevitably upon subjective estimate - the estimate of the person's head of department and other senior colleagues.
+Assessment here depends inevitably upon subjective estimate - the estimate of the person's senior colleagues.
 It is however just in this class of assessment, the assessment of academic worth and potential, that senior university teachers are most experienced and skilled.

-8. Secondly, some forms of behaviour, and they are very exceptional, may seriously harm the capability, good order or morale of a department, a school or even a university.
+8. Secondly, some forms of behaviour, and they are very exceptional, may seriously harm the capability, good order or morale of a school or even a university.
 For example, a person may be persistently uncooperative or careless or may deliberately make serious breaches in matters of confidentiality.

 9. The Working Party accepts that such behaviour, if proved, may be a proper reason for not confirming a probationary appointment.
 However, judgements on these aspects of a person's overall academic performance can be more heavily influenced by subjective assessments and irrelevant considerations than judgements on the merit of the person's published work or teaching ability.
 In some cases, the faults complained of in a probationary lecturer may be traceable, at least in part, to defects of management or personnel relations.
 Accordingly, it is essential that unfavourable reports on any matters of personal behaviour be made in such a way that the probationary lecturer has adequate opportunity to make out his/her defence.
 It is further essential that wider consultations and broader enquires take place than would be carried out in connexion with a person's teaching or research ability.